draveness/DKNightVersion/README.md

 Notice the superclass property is needed if it has a superclass.

 ```
-ruby objc_generator.rb
+ruby generator.rb
 ```

-Run this command in `Classes/Generator` folder, this will dynamically generate Objective-C code in `Classes/UIKit/Auto` folder.
+Run this command in `Classes/Generator` folder, this will dynamically generate Objective-C code in `Classes/UIKit` folder.

 And drag files generated just now in your workspace.